AndrewJBateman/ionic-angular-notepad/README.md

-# Ionic Angular Notepad
+# :zap: Ionic Angular Notepad

-Ionic 4 app to Create, Read, Update and Delete notes.
+* Ionic 4 app to Create, Read, Update and Delete notes.
 Notes are stored and retrieved using the Ionic Storage component.

-Part 2: NgRX added for state management.
+* Part 2: NgRX added for state management.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)